clement-moulin-frier/vivarium/README.md

 ### Interact with it from a jupyter notebook

 You can also choose to control the simulator programmatically in Jupyter Notebook.
-We first recommend you to do first tutorial listed below ... then you can select a notebook in the [sessions]() directory and start playing with it !
+We first recommend you to do the first tutorials listed below.
+Then you can select a notebook in the [sessions](notebooks/sessions/) directory and start playing with it !

-### Create a custom scene

-We explained how to launch a simulation from a scene, but you can also define your own scene ...
-TODO see tutorials below

 ## Tutorials